apache/spark/PULL_REQUEST_WORKFLOW.rst

 We also have several special kinds of tests that are not separated by packages but they are marked with pytest markers.
-They can be found in any of those packages and they can be selected by the appropriate pylint custom command line options.
+They can be found in any of those packages and they can be selected by the appropriate pytest custom command line options.
 See `TESTING.rst <TESTING.rst>`_ for details but those are:

 * Integration - tests that require external integration images running in docker-compose
 * Quarantined - tests that are flaky and need to be fixed